sUNC-Utilities/docs.sunc.su/docs/Scripts/README.md

 # Scripts

-The **Scripts** library provides advanced functions for inspecting and interacting with Lua script objects.
+The **Scripts** library provides advanced functions for inspecting and interacting with script objects.
 It allows you to analyse bytecode, retrieve closures and environments, and simulate the loading or running of scripts.

 ---